KamalAwasthi/kamalawasthi.github.io/_posts/2017-07-06-why-do-I-think-I-should-write.md

 ---
+layout: single
+classes: wide
-title: Why do I think I should write?
+title: "Why do I think I should write"
-category: General
-feature_text: |
-  ## "Everyone has to start somehwere."
+date:  2017-07-06
+last_modified_at:  2018-09-02
-future: true
+comments: true
+category: Personal
+tags:
+- how-to
 ---

 Well! let’s face this.
 We all have to start somewhere.
 Every famous name today was once an amateur learner.